How astaxanthin improves exercise performance, recovery and strength

 The optimal dose of natural astaxanthin supplements can range from 4 to 12 mg daily.
 That’s because not everyone absorbs this potent antioxidant in the same way.
 You can discuss your dosing options with your healthcare provider or start with a low dose and gradually increase it based on how you respond.

-Whatever dose you choose, you should always take the supplement with a meal or snack that contains some healthy fats, such as avocado, salmon, or coconut oil.
-You also can choose an astaxanthin supplement.
+Whatever dose you choose, always take the supplement with a meal or snack that contains healthy fats, such as avocado, salmon, or coconut oil.
+You can also choose an astaxanthin supplement.
 Astaxanthin is better absorbed when ingested with fat.

 Finally, be sure to choose natural astaxanthin supplements.
 Synthetic astaxanthin is made from petrochemicals.